-The new genetic analysis, to be published Thursday in the journal Nature, finds that a sequence of genes on a certain chromosome determines which social arrangement is acceptable to the ants.
+The new genetic analysis, published Thursday (Jan.
+17) in the journal Nature, finds that a sequence of genes on a certain chromosome determines which social arrangement is acceptable to the ants.
 Much in the same way that the human sex chromosomes vary between X and Y, the ant chromosomes vary between B and b.

 If all the workers in a colony carry the B variant only, they will accept a single queen that also carries only the B variant (marked as BB, because the chromosomes come in pairs).
 But if some workers in the colony carry the b version of the chromosome, the colony will accept multiple queens — but only those queens with a mismatched "Bb" set of chromosomes.